“We need Joy as we need air. We need Love as we need water. We need each other as we need the earth we share.”

-The mission of the Environment and Sustainability Studies (ENV) Program is to prepare students to create just and sustainable futures.
-By leveraging the experiential learning of liberal arts education and coupling it with our vibrant professional schools, we teach students how to think across disciplinary boundaries to address environmental challenges and to act within their communities for environmental justice.
+The mission of the Environment and Sustainability Studies (ENV) Program is to prepare students to create sustainable futures.
+By leveraging the experiential learning of liberal arts education and coupling it with our vibrant professional schools, we teach students how to think across disciplinary boundaries to address environmental challenges and to act within their communities.
 We ready students to be bold and ethical leaders who respond to environmental issues using socio-environmental synthesis for evidence-based, creative, and principled action.

 Upcoming Events